Li Chenggang: Career

+20 January 2026 – House of Switzerland at the World Economic Forum (WEF) Annual Meeting in Davos: Guy Parmelin, President of the Swiss Confederation, Federal Councillor Ignazio Cassis and State Secretary Helene Budliger Artieda welcome He Lifeng, Vice Premier of China, and Li Chenggang for talks on bilateral relations.

 Li began his career in 1989 at the Ministry of Foreign Trade and Economic Cooperation, focusing on trade law and anti-dumping investigations.
 He later joined the Ministry of Commerce, where he held various roles in fair trade and legal affairs.

 From 2004 to 2010, he served as deputy director of the Fair Trade Bureau for Imports and Exports and then as Deputy Director-General of the Treaty and Law Department.
 Between 2010 and 2017, he was Director-General of the Treaty and Law Department, with a one-year secondment as Vice Mayor of Qingdao from 2013 to 2014.
 From 2017 to 2021, he served as Assistant Minister of Commerce.